-A common term for a divorce that has been made popular by the media over the past few decades is the "No Fault Divorce".
+A common term for a divorce that has been made popular by the media over the past few decades is the "No-Fault Divorce".
 Virginia has basically two types of divorce actions.
-The first is a fault based divorce which is a claim the the person who files should be entitled to a divorce because their spouse has done something wrong, like committed adultery or deserted the marriage.
+The first is a fault-based divorce which is a claim the person who files should be entitled to a divorce because their spouse has done something wrong, like committed adultery or deserted the marriage.
 These divorces tend to be very expensive and are normally only used when there are other issues that need to be addressed.

-Just because a divorce action is filed as a No Fault Divorce, this does not mean that it is an uncontested divorce.
-For more information on the difference between a uncontested divorce and a contested divorce, read my article about it.
+Just because a divorce action is filed as a No-Fault Divorce, this does not mean that it is an uncontested divorce.
+For more information on the difference between an uncontested divorce and a contested divorce, read my article about it.

 If you are currently separated from your spouse and are ready to start the divorce process, download a copy of our guide: The Five Things You Need to Know Before Starting a Divorce Case.
 After you read the guide, contact me or give me a call at 757-276-6555.
 We will set you up with a phone consultation to discuss your situation further.